arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ![Portenta Hat Carrier with Audio Hat](assets/portentaHATcarrier_rasphat_audio.gif)

-These are the officially compatible list of HATs:
+These is the officially compatible list of HATs:

 - __Stepper Motor HAT__: it is a HAT that drives stepper motors, enabling precise control of rotation direction, angle, speed, and steps, suitable for projects like CNC, 3D printers, and robotics.
-It uses DRV8825 dual H-bridge motor driver.
+It uses a DRV8825 dual H-bridge motor driver.

 - __RPi Relay Board__: it is a HAT that eases the control of high-voltage devices, featuring three channels, and photo coupling isolation.
 It helps provide safe device switching for various applications.